boblemaire/IoTaWatt/Docs/graphPlus.rst

 * The reset button is clicked.

 Plot Range:
-  The Yaxis range on the current graph.
+  The Yaxis range used in the current graph.

 Data Range:
-    The actual range of all of the data using this unit.
+    The actual range of all of the traces using this unit.

 Min:
     The lower bound to be used in subsequent graphs, or blank for auto assignment.